ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 - Try to avoid long-running (blocking) methods by reducing the time complexity (for example avoiding unnecessary loops).
 - If the long-running method can not be avoided, delegate it to a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 Those will be executed in background threads and thus not block the main execution.
 - Avoid infinite loops.
 This might sound like a no-brainer but it’s still worth mentioning, and I think that now you understand why infinite loops are crashing the web-app.
+- Avoid ducktaping using the message queue.
+Often problems like race conditions are solved by placing methods to the message queue using setTimeout.
+That however will quickly lead to unmaintainable code because in a big app it is difficult to see which elements are in the message queue in what order.
+You should rather fix the root cause.
+- Don’t use a timeout as a callback.
+For example, when you want to remove a div element after playing an animation (for example slowly putting the opacity to 0 to fade it out).
+You should rather use genuine callbacks like [onanimationend](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onanimationend) or[ontransitionend](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/ontransitionend) because [as we learned](#non-blocking), the setTimeout will not always be accurate in terms of time.

 ## Further reading